Minnesota nonprofits push for more government support as emergency COVID-19 aid expires

 While additional government aid is uncertain, donors and foundations are giving more in 2020.
 Last week, the annual Give to the Max Day smashed records, drawing more than $30 million for schools and nonprofits.
 More than $160,000 has also come in so far for Thursday's Walk to End Hunger, which is raising money for Meals on Wheels and eight other hunger relief organizations.

-At Metro Meals on Wheels, the number of individual donations this year has doubled and the organization, which has a $4 million annual budget, also had a record Give to the Max Day.
-But Rowan said Meals on Wheels are also serving more people, with a 400% increase in services since October.
+At Metro Meals on Wheels, the number of individual donations this year has doubled, and the organization, which has a $4 million annual budget, also had a record Give to the Max Day.
+But Rowan said Meals on Wheels is also serving more people, with a 400% increase in services since October.

 "We're really seeing this all over the country," Klobuchar said of the hunger crisis.